 Arranges all document windows as a stack (cascade), with the active window in front.

-Arranges all document windows as tiles.
+Arranges all document windows as tiles (Fig. 9.2).
 Minimized windows are not tiled and remain minimized.

 Toggles on/off the visibility of the toolbar.
 Checked by default (toolbar visible).

-Selects all vector entities (vector ROIs and polylines) in the active document.
-With all vector entities selected, clicking anywhere outside the vectors deselects all.
+Selects all vector entities (vector ROIs, polylines, and spline contours) in the active document.
+With all vector entities selected, clicking anywhere outside the vectors deselects all of them.
 Clicking any vector entity selects that entity and deselects the others.
-Verify

 Closes all views of the images displayed in the active window (usually orthogonal projections) except the active window.